 • Existing student loans cannot be in default

 The maximum amount that a borrower can have forgiven under this program depends on the role and subject taught.
 Teachers are eligible to receive up to the highest forgivable amount, $17,500, if they are considered “highly qualified” as defined by the program and are full-time math or science teachers in an eligible school.
 Teachers working in special education that meet specific requirements may also qualify to have the higher amount forgiven.

 Teachers are eligible to receive up to $5,000 if they are a “highly qualified” full-time elementary teacher or a full-time secondary school teacher in all other subject areas.

 How to apply:

-You are not eligible to apply until you’ve completed the five years of service.
+Teachers are not eligible to apply until you’ve completed the five years of service.
 After completing this requirement, borrowers can fill out the Teacher Loan Forgiveness Application.
-(You may find it helpful to get acquainted with the application now, because it clearly explains who qualifies for what amount of forgiveness.)
+(It may be helpful to get acquainted with the application now, because it clearly explains who qualifies for what amount of forgiveness.)